Below are some of the most frequently asked questions about PACER.

 Yes.
 Your PACER payments are exempt from GST.

 Students from our school will soon be undertaking (or have recently undertaken), an education tour of the national capital.
-Students will be given the opportunity to participate in a variety of educational programs with a focus on Australia’s history, culture, heritage and democracy.
+Students will be given the opportunity to participate in a variety of educational programs with a focus on Australia’s history, culture, heritage, and democracy.

 The Australian Government recognises the importance of all young Australians being able to visit the national capital as part of their Civics and Citizenship education.
-To assist families in meeting the cost of the excursion the Australian Government is contributing funding of <insert amount> per student under the Parliament and Civics Education Rebate program towards those costs.
+To assist families in meeting the cost of the excursion the Australian Government is contributing funding to our school in the amount of <<$>> per student under the Parliament and Civics Education Rebate program towards those costs.
 The rebate is paid directly to the school upon completion of the excursion.